AlexBulankou/ai-talk1/labinstructions.md

     ![image](/instructions/get-failed-request-correlation-id.png)

-    reqiest-ids.png

 4. Copy the Operation Id.
-In the screenshot above it was `STYz`.
+In the screenshot above it has value `STYz`.
 5. Return to the **frontend** application overview blade and click "Analytics" in the top menu
 6. Type the analytics query: